kengraf/GenCyber/LessonPlanFriday.md

 As the final day of camp students will use the lessons learned to complete series of CTF challenges.
 Using a Jeopardy like format covering: Crypto, Coding, Web, networking, and Career topics.

 ## Lesson Description
-TBD
+Sixty (60) challenge [web site](http://unhash.cyber-unh.org) based on [CTFd](https://github.com/CTFd/CTFd).
+The challenges draw from all 4 previous days of camp.

 ### Prerequisite Knowledge
 Students should have a basic understanding of how to use a web browser and be able to engage using remote meeting tools.

 ### Length of Completion
-The lesson is a day review of what was taught during the week.
-The format is CTF based, requiring students to due from knowledge gained earlier in the week.
+The lesson is a day long review of what was taught during the week.
+The format is CTF based, requiring students to use from knowledge gained earlier in the week.

-*Module 1: Cryptopuzzles*
-TBD
 ### Level of Instruction
 The lesson is intended for high school learners (beginner and intermediate levels)